GispoCoding/eis_toolkit/README.md

 ## Installation
-You can find the latest release of EIS Toolkit in the [releases page](https://github.com/GispoCoding/eis_toolkit/releases) as Python wheel.
-To install EIS Toolkit, simply download the wheel and install with pip
+You can find the latest release of EIS Toolkit in the [releases page](https://github.com/GispoCoding/eis_toolkit/releases) as a Python wheel.
+To install EIS Toolkit, download the wheel and install with pip

 ```console
 pip install eis_toolkit-0.1.0-py3-none-any.whl